nephio-project/docs/content/en/docs/neo-porch/2_concepts/package_orchestration_concepts.md

   set up the upstream reference of the downstream package
 * [kpt pkg update](https://kpt.dev/reference/cli/pkg/update/) - update the downstream package with changes from new version of upstream, 3-way merge
-* [kpt fn eval](https://kpt.dev/reference/cli/fn/eval/) - evaluate a kpt function on a package
+* [kpt fn eval](https://kpt.dev/reference/cli/fn/eval/) - evaluate a KRM function on a package
 * [kpt fn render](https://kpt.dev/reference/cli/fn/render/) - render the package by executing the function pipeline of the package and its nested packages
 * [kpt fn source](https://kpt.dev/reference/cli/fn/source/) and [kpt fn sink](https://kpt.dev/reference/cli/fn/sink/) -